postalserver/docs/content/en/welcome/faqs.md

 ## Can you add [mailing list feature]?

 No. Postal is a mail transport agent and not a mailing list manager.
-We don't want to add features that a better suited in another application, for example, address books or handling the un-subscription of people from a database.
+We don't want to add features that are better suited in another application, for example, address books or handling the un-subscription of people from a database.